openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 #.
 Click **Libraries**, then click the library whose components you want to
    view.

-The components in the library are displayed in the order in which they were added, with the most recently added at the bottom.
-Each page shows up to 10 components.
+The components in the library display in the order in which they were added, with the most recently added at the bottom.
 If your library has more than 10 components, additional components are shown on other pages.

 The range of the components shown on the current page, and the total number of components, are shown at the top of the page.